Wilson-Barbosa/functional-programming-and-streams/README.md

 ## How do these functions work under the hood?

 ## How does java implement Functional Programming?
-Although Java is a class based, object-oriented language, since Java 8 support for functional programming was added, and with time a lot of features were implementend:
+Although Java is a class based, object-oriented language, since Java 8 support for functional programming was added, and with time a lot of features were implemented:

 * Lambda expressions
 * Method references